Trump embraces muddled Biden 'endorsement,' as concerns mount over former VP's competence

 "I'm all set for Bernie, communist," Trump began.
 "And then we have this crazy thing that happened on Tuesday, which he thought was Thursday.
 But he also said 150 million people were killed with guns, and that he was running for the U.S. Senate -- there's something going on there."

+HUNTER BIDEN DEFYING COURT ORDER TO TURN OVER FINANCIAL DOCS, CONTEMPT MOTION SAYS

-With Biden set to potentially deliver a knockout blow to Bernie Sanders during Tuesday's primary, even some left-of-center commentators are agreeing with the president's assessment.
+With Biden set to potentially deliver a knockout blow to Bernie Sanders during Tuesday's Michigan primary, some doctors and even some left-of-center commentators are agreeing with the president's assessment.

+Former President Obama's longtime doctor has flatly remarked that Biden is "not a healthy guy."

+“He’s not in bad shape for his age, but I wouldn't say he’s in outstanding health," Dr. David Scheiner said last year, after reviewing partial medical records.
+"Could I guarantee he won't have issues for the next four years?
+He has a lot of issues that are just sort of sitting there.”

-Popular podcast host Joe Rogan, who has endorsed Bernie Sanders, took the concerns a step further, saying Biden's gaffes were not merely stutters or momentary slip-ups, but a damning pattern of apparent incompetence.
+Popular podcast host Joe Rogan, who has endorsed Bernie Sanders, took the concerns a step further, saying Biden's alleged cognitive problems were disqualifying.

 "Stop.
 Pause.
 He can't be president," Rogan said.
 "Listen, we can't play any games here folks.
 This is a really old man who can't talk."